-What does Reporting Services provide if you just want to use its simplest features right out of the box?
+What does Reporting Services provide if you just want to use its simplest features right out-of-the-box?
 Quite a lot, actually.

-Reporting Services uses the Microsoft Development Environment to design and deploy reports to a central web server.
-Prior to the release of SQL Server 2005, the development environment was exclusively part of Microsoft Visual Studio, a tool for serious application developers to create custom software.
-It still is, but now the development environment has been tailored to manage SQL Server databases, write queries, and design reports.
-Using this powerful tool is likely the most significant challenge for the new report designer.
+Since the product was released for SQL Server 2000, Reporting Services required the Microsoft development environment to design and deploy reports to a central web server.
+Compared with other report design tools on the market, this presented a challenge.
+Prior to the release of SQL Server 2005, the development environment was available only as a separate product called Microsoft Visual Studio.
+This was a tool for serious application developers to create custom software.
+It still is, but as of SQL Server 2005, the development environment, called the Business Intelligence Development Studio (or BIDS), installs with the SQL Server client tools and has been tailored to manage SQL Server databases, write queries, and design reports.
+Using this powerful tool has likely been the most significant challenge for the new report designer.